Julia sets appear quasiconformally in the Mandelbrot set: The Model Sets and the Statements of the Results

 \begin{defn}[\bf Semihyperbolicity] A quadratic polynomial $P_c(z) = z^2 + c$ (or the parameter $c$) is called {\it semihyperbolic} if \begin{itemize} \item[(1)] the critical point $0$ is non-recurrent, that is, $0 \notin \omega(0)$, where $\omega(0)$ is the $\omega$-limit set of the critical point $0$ and

 \item[(2)] $P_c$ has no parabolic periodic points. \end{itemize} \end{defn}

 \noin It is easy to see that if $P_c$ is hyperbolic then it is semihyperbolic.
 If $P_c$ is semihyperbolic, then it is known that it has no Siegel disks and Cremer points (\cite{Mane 1993}, \cite{Carleson-Jones-Yoccoz 1994}).
-Also it is not difficult to see that $J_c$ is measure 0 from the result by Lyubich and Shishikura (\cite{Lyubich 1991}).
+Also it is not difficult to see that $J(P_c)$ is measure 0 from the result by Lyubich (\cite{Lyubich 1991}) and Shishikura.
+(This also follows from \cite[p.2, Theorem 1.1]{Carleson-Jones-Yoccoz 1994}.)
 Thus the semihyperbolic dynamics is relatively understandable.
 A typical semihyperbolic but non-hyperbolic parameter $c$ is a Misiurewicz parameter.
 But there seems less concrete examples of semihyperbolic parameter $c$ which is neither hyperbolic nor Misiurewicz.
-Next corollary shows that we can at least \lq\lq see" such a parameter everywhere in $\partial M$.
+Next corollary shows that we can visually identify these parameters everywhere in $\partial M$.

 \begin{corD*}[\bf Abundance of semihyperbolicity] For every parameter $c$ belonging to the quasiconformal image of the decoration of ${\mathcal M}(c_0+\eta)$ in Theorem A, $P_c$ is semihyperbolic.
-Also the set of parameters which are not Misiurewicz and non-hyperbolic but semihyperbolic are dense in $\partial M$. \end{corD*}
+Also the set of semihyperbolic parameters which are not Misiurewicz and non-hyperbolic is dense in $\partial M$. \end{corD*}

 Corollary D together with Theorem C explains the following famous result by Shishikura:

 \begin{thm*}[Shishikura, 1998] Let

 then the Hausdorff dimension of $SH$ is 2.
 In particular, the Hausdorff dimension of the boundary of $M$ is 2. \end{thm*}